 Learn how to utilize this trauma-informed parts tool for healing trauma in your clinical practice!
 This workshop, previously only offered in a live-online format, is now available as a self-paced home-study course.
 You can access all of the material whenever you'd like and return to it over and over again.

-Join Sara F. Stein, MS, MSW, LMSW - in a special collaboration with Dr. Sharon Gold-Steinberg, PhD of Therapist Refresh - as they guide you through clinical applications of the Strengths of All Parts (SOAP) Chart and offer meditative, experiential learning.
+Join Sara F. Stein, PhD, LMSW - in a special collaboration with Sharon Gold-Steinberg, PhD, LP of Therapist Refresh - as they guide you through clinical applications of the Strengths of All Parts (SOAP) Chart and offer meditative, experiential learning.

 This is an introductory/intermediate level workshop for psychotherapists.